Erlyne/AI-driven-disaster-response---Tokyo-earthquake/README.md

 * **Standard Triage:** Vague distress calls and low battery reports were ranked lower without being deleted.

 ## 6. Conclusion
 The ELECTRE III model successfully balances immediate life threats with strategic geographic risks.
-While occasional false positives occur—such as flagging the Tokyo Skytree for swaying—the system effectively filters information overload to protect the most vulnerable sectors during the first critical minutes of a disaster.
+While occasional false positives occur, such as flagging the Tokyo Skytree for swaying, the system effectively filters information overload to protect the most vulnerable sectors during the first critical minutes of a disaster.